|Father James Renshaw Cox. Father Cox Papers, University of Pittsburgh|

 "If They're Going to Play Politics, So Are the Unemployed"

 |Pittsburgh Press, Feb 1932|

-The rigors of the campaign trail and its financial demands tabled Cox's long-shot populist candidacy.
-He cut short a cross-country tour with the acknowledgement that his campaign had run out of money, stating that "Campaigning for idealism brings as much suffering and privation as came to those who first crossed Route No. 66 in covered wagons."
+Ultimately the rigors of the campaign trail and its financial demands tabled Cox's long-shot populist candidacy.
 There was no A.W.
-Mellon to bail him out this time!
+Mellon to bail him out when Cox had to cut short a cross-country tour when his campaign ran out of money: "Campaigning for idealism brings as much suffering and privation as came to those who first crossed Route No. 66 in covered wagons."
 Cox eventually withdrew from the race, and supported the Democratic ticket and Franklin Roosevelt.

 |Pittsburgh Press, 13 June 1939|

 Cox ruffled plenty of feathers, and his public life weathered its share of controversy.
 He made headlines not just for his good works but for accusations of being aligned with socialists and Communists.
 Not surprisingly, he was investigated by Hoover's administration on suspicion of being a 'radical.'
 This was despite his clear disavowals of Communist connections as far back as his 1931 march.
 No matter, that; he'd made enemies, and their knives were out for him.